Bastian/bStats/CONTRIBUTING.md

 `populator.service.ts` file.

 Depending on the platform, you might want to add new "request parsers."
-The existing parsers are located [here][request-parsers].
+The existing parsers are located in the [bstats-data-processor][request-parsers].
 These parse the data sent by services into a more suitable format for bStats (for example, extracting the server software name and Minecraft version from something like `git-Paper-196 (MC: 1.20.1)` returned by `Bukkit.getVersion()`).

 #### Create a new Metrics class